 Biography for Dr. Amit Khera

 An expert in cardiac risk assessment and risk factor modifications, Amit Khera, M.D., directs UT Southwestern Medical Center’s Preventive Cardiology Program, which aims to prevent coronary artery disease and its complications.
-In addition, Dr. Khera is Program Director of the Cardiology Fellowship and Medical Director of Cardiac Rehabilitation at St. Paul University Hospital, as well as Parkland Memorial Hospital.
+In addition, Dr. Khera is Program Director of the Cardiology Fellowship and Medical Director of Cardiac Rehabilitation at William P. Clements Jr. University Hospital, as well as Parkland Memorial Hospital.

 As Director of the Preventive Cardiology Program, Dr. Khera heads a team of physicians, nurse practitioners, nurses, and a nutritionist who work with patients to help determine their risk for heart disease using both standard and novel tests.
 Then, Dr. Khera and the team create an individualized plan for prevention, first with lifestyle changes, then with medications as needed.

 Dr. Khera offers patients advanced training in cardiology obtained at UT Southwestern, where he completed a fellowship in 2004.
 He received his initial medical training at Baylor College of Medicine, where he served as class president, and finished residency at Brigham and Women’s Hospital in Boston, the teaching affiliate of Harvard Medical School.
 Dr. Khera also holds a master’s degree in epidemiology from Harvard.

 His interest in cardiac disease prevention was prompted during residency in Boston when he cared for a 45-year-old man who was admitted into the hospital for his seventh heart procedure to fix blocked arteries.
 He wondered how the patient had developed such malignant coronary artery disease and thought there must be a better way to prevent recurrent problems.